AngleProtocol/merkl-docs/distribute-with-merkl/create-multiple-campaigns.md

   }
 }
 ```
+{% hint style="info" %}
+You can view all editable parameters for a given template by calling https://api.merkl.xyz/docs#tag/config/get/v4/config/{id}.
+{% endhint %}

 #### Base parameters
 **Base parameters apply to the entire batch**.
 If one campaign needs a different base parameter (e.g., different reward token), you'd need to create a separate payload.

 The base parameters are:
 - `creatorAddress`: the address creating the campaigns
 - `rewardToken`: the token used for rewards for all campaigns
 - `distributionChainId`: the chainId where campaigns will run